 Lightstream is a lender that advertises loans to consumers with excellent credit.
 However, they allow joint applications and only one applicant needs to meet those requirements for a personal loan approval.
-Lightstream’s APRs range from 1.74%-14.99%, with loan terms from 2-7 years on loan amounts of $5,000-$100,000.
-There are no fees, and funding is same day.
+Loan terms range from 2-7 years on loan amounts of $5,000-$100,000.
+There are no fees, and funding can be as fast as the same day.

 LendingClub is a popular online lender that is testing the use of cosigners.
 They state that their debt-to-income ratio requirement on joint applications is 30%.
-LendingClub’s APRs are 5.99%-35.96% on 3-5 year loans from $1,000-$40,000.
 Loans have origination fees and funding can take up to seven days.

 OneMain Financial is an online lender that offers loans to consumers with poor credit.
 They also allow joint applications, however, which will get you a lower interest rate.
-Loans are from $300-$15,000 with APRs ranging from 10%-30% and terms from 3-5 years.
-The company also charges origination fees.
+Loans are from $300-$15,000.
+Note that OneMain charges origination fees.